-A document outlining topic coverage across the year groups is circulated to parents following this event (refer to Annex A).
+A document outlining topic coverage across the year groups is circulated to parents following this event (refer to Appendix A).

 Updates on RSE and PSHE education topics are included in fortnightly Heads Up communications to all parents.
+Should parents require further detail on the topics covered or resources used they are encouraged to contact their daughter's Head of Section who will be happy to help.